-(2) The Contracting Officer's written consent is required before awarding any subcontract that will exceed \$3 million or five percent of prime contract value, whichever is less, to a company listed on Buyer's customer Subcontract Consent Registry.
-Contractors without access to this website can ask the Contracting Officer to identify the listed companies.
+(1) All consent to subcontract requirements in FAR Clause 52.244-2 apply to this contract.
+In addition, the contractor shall obtain the Contracting Officer's written consent before awarding any subcontract with a value over \$50 million, or that exceeds \$3 million or five percent of prime contract value, whichever is less, to a company listed on the Subcontract Consent Registry.

-(3) All requests for consent to subcontract shall be submitted in writing to the Contracting Officer, and provide, at a minimum, the information specified in FAR 52.244-2(e).
+(2) Requests for consent to subcontract shall be submitted in writing to the Contracting Officer, and provide, at a minimum, the information specified in FAR 52.244-2(e).